Author: Paul Kohlmann

-I heard from MA Editor-in-Chief Jay Smith regarding some feedback he had received since redesigning this magazine.
-He explained that MA readers had been randomly polled each month to get their opinions on the magazine.
-Surprising both Jay and me, an overwhelming response was that many readers wanted more building-related content.
+I heard from Model Aviation Editor-in-Chief Jay Smith regarding some feedback he had received since redesigning this magazine.
+He explained that Model Aviation readers had been randomly polled each month to get their opinions on the magazine.
+Surprising to both Jay and me, an overwhelming response was that many readers wanted more building-related content.
 In fact, the October 2013 build-themed issue was frequently cited as the most popular in recent memory.

 As our discussion continued, Jay offered me an opportunity to write a series of articles introducing basic building techniques.
 The target audience would be those readers contemplating their first balsa build, but we plan to provide enough content to make it interesting for more experienced builders, too.

 This was music to my ears because I am a better builder than a flier.
-That’s not to say that I have a Scale Masters trophy on my mantle—I don’t.
-But I’ve built a respectable number of Guillow’s kits throughout the years, and some of my own designs.
+That's not to say that I have a Scale Masters trophy on my mantle—I don't.
+But I've built a respectable number of kits throughout the years, from Guillows through my own creations.

 Along the way, I have learned two things.
 The first is that when it comes to building, there is always more than one way to get the job done.
-With that in mind, I’ll offer a range of ideas on the topics I take on but there will always be room for other solutions.
-I will also avoid rehashing subjects that were recently covered in MA by referring readers to past articles, now that the magazine is easily searchable online.
+With that in mind, I'll offer a range of ideas on the topics I take on, but there will always be room for other solutions.
+I will also avoid rehashing subjects that were recently covered in Model Aviation by referring readers to past articles, now that the magazine is easily searchable online.

 So with these two points in mind, let's start by filling a basic toolbox that we will use to make our first balsa build a reality.